vijay-ss/ssh-honeypot/README.md

 # ssh-honeypot

-A modular, graphic-based honeypot to capture IP Adresses, usernames, passwords, and commands from various protocols (SSH & HTTP supported right now).
+A modular, graphic-based honeypot to capture ip addresses, usernames, passwords, and commands from various protocols (SSH & HTTP supported right now).
 Written in Python.

 # Install